 - Gradual thinning of hair on the scalp

-- Receding hairline (more common in men)
+- A receding hairline (more common in men)

 - Increased hair shedding